Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 7 Best Neighborhoods and Areas to Stay in Albuquerque

-Towering over the east side of the city are the Sandia mountains.
+Towering over the east side of the city are the Sandia Mountains.
 You can always orient yourself by looking at the mountains.
-Here is a helpful map of the major neighborhoods in the city.
+Now, let’s dive into all the best areas.

 Historic Old Town Albuquerque

-With so many activities available in a small geographic area, historic Old Town is well-suited for families.
-Though not quite walking distance, the Botanic Garden and Aquarium are both pretty close by.
+With so many activities available in a small geographic area, the historic Old Town is well-suited for families.
+Though not quite within walking distance, the Botanic Garden and Aquarium are both pretty close by.
+El Vado Motel is a good family-friendly hotel choice.

 Overall, Old Town offers some of the best hotels in Albuquerque, with options to suit every budget.